teateatea/heartbreaker/A/B/C/Rules/Combat Actions.md

 ### Attack Rolls <!--*(AAC)*-->
 1. **Roll 1d20**
 2. **Apply modifiers:** STR for melee; DEX, range, cover for missile attacks.
 3. **Determine hit AC:** Add the character’s attack bonus to the attack roll.
-The result is the ascending AC score that the attack hits.
+The result is the  AC score that the attack hits.
-4. **Result:** If the hit AAC is equal to or higher than the opponent’s AAC, the attack hits.
+4. **Result:** If the hit AC is equal to or higher than the opponent’s AC, the attack hits.
 Roll for damage.

-### 1s and 20s
+### Natural 1s and Natural 20s
-Unmodified attack rolls of 20 always hit.
-Unmodified attack rolls of 1 always miss.
+- Unmodified attack rolls of 20 always hit.
+- Unmodified attack rolls of 1 always miss.

 ### Invulnerabilities
 Some monsters are immune to certain attacks.
 In this case, even if an attack hits, damage is not rolled.